gohugoio/hugo/content/en/render-hooks/images.md

 [duplication of shared page resources]: /getting-started/configuration-markup/#duplicateresourcefiles
 {{% /note %}}

-The embedded image render hook resolves internal markdown destinations by looking for a matching [page resource], falling back to a matching [global resource].
+The embedded image render hook resolves internal Markdown destinations by looking for a matching [page resource], falling back to a matching [global resource].
 Remote destinations are passed through, and the render hook will not throw an error or warning if it is unable to resolve a destination.

 [page resource]: /getting-started/glossary/#page-resource
 [global resource]: /getting-started/glossary/#global-resource